Tips For Growing Long, Thick, Shiny Hair On A Vegan Diet

 - Use sulfate-free shampoos for your regular use shampoo

 Vegan Foods To Grow Long Hair

 Growing long hair when you’re vegan is sometimes harder because it’s easier to fall short on calories and essential nutrients.
-Many of the foods that the average non-vegan consumes have been fortified with nutrients, but raw food vegans tend to eat natural foods.
+Many of the foods that are eaten by the average non-vegan have been fortified with nutrients.

 Leafy Green Vegetables

 Leafy greens like spinach and kale are packed with minerals that help support hair growth.
 They provide minerals like copper, potassium, magnesium, and iron.
 They are also loaded with vitamin A and vitamin C. It’s easy to consume lots of leafy greens every day by using them in a green smoothie!

 Beans are a great source of protein for a vegan.
 There are many different varieties to choose from and go well with many different dishes.
 Beans also help you control blood sugar because of their fiber.
 The hair is made up of protein, and beans are a great way to get what you need.

 Oatmeal is one of the best ways to start the day.
 100 grams of Oatmeal contains up to 500 mg of silica.
 These minerals will help improve the quality and strength of your hair.
 Eating fruits and nuts with your oatmeal is also a great idea to pack in some extra nutrition.